 You can bring the Brandywine art, trails and preserves home with you thanks to Brandywine Conservancy’s new online hub.
 Visit their website for calming nature videos that will make you feel like you are really there, downloadable coloring pages and family-fun DIY activities.
 Check back often as they will continue to update the page with new content from their home to yours!

-- Seek out and follow the Centers for Disease Control and Prevention’s (CDC’s) most current public health and safety guidance at coronavirus.gov.
+- Review and follow the Centers for Disease Control and Prevention’s (CDC’s) most current public health and safety guidance here: https://bit.ly/cTcdcRe

-- Refer to the guidance provided by your local/state government for more specific information about your community.
+- Refer to the guidance provided by your county, city and town governments for more specific information about your community's directives.

 - Check with the local trail management organization to confirm the status of trail facilities.
-While many trails remain open, it is important to confirm before you head out.
-That contact information is available when accessing individual trail records at TrailLink.com.
+While most trails are open, some facilities like restrooms, depots and visitor centers may be closed.
+It's important to confirm that before you head out.
+Trail manager contact information is available through individual trail records at TrailLink.com.